ercbeaudoin/Ansible-OSP10/README.md

 I divided the project in different roles to make it easier to troubleshoot.
 See below the details.

-By defaul the server are configured with 8G memory
-You can change the memory used by each type of server by modifying the following files: under groupvars/ baremetal.yml  osp10-baremetal.yml  osp10-ceph.yml  osp10-compute.yml  osp10-control.yml
+Note: By defaul the server are configured with 8G memory You can change the memory used by each type of server by modifying the following files: under groupvars/
+>>baremetal.yml  osp10-baremetal.yml  osp10-ceph.yml  osp10-compute.yml  osp10-control.yml

+Note2: This project deploys one undercloud + OSP10 overcloud (3 Controllers, 2 compute) by default

 ## Configure the hyperversor network and create the undercloud/overcloud VMs
 1_confighostandcreateVMs.yml